GBrachetta/Musical-Dice/README.md

 ### Music Player

-- The app alows to play music in different ways, by listening to complete music files, small fragments and (most importantly) random arrays composed from those small fragments.
+- The app allows the user to sample the music in different ways, by listening to complete music files, small fragments and (most importantly) random arrays composed from those small fragments.

 ### Wide selection of options